Post birth control acne is real.

 - Sunscreen: It protects skin from the entire UV spectrum by absorbing UV rays and transforming them into a less damaging form of energy (heat).

 Studies show that zinc supplements are effective in treating inflammatory acne.
 Needless to say, the results vary from person to person.
 But if you’re dealing with post birth control acne, they’re worth a try.

 I know you know this, but I’ll say it anyway: always consult your health care provider before taking any supplements.

 This is the hardest part, I know.
 But your body is going through an adjustment period to get back to its natural hormonal balance.
 That’s where your acne is at its worst.
 Hang in there.
 Follow the tips above to make your acne disappear faster, and know your skin is healing.

 It just takes some time, but you’ll get there.

 How Long Will Acne Last After You’ve Stopped Birth Control?

-This is different for everyone as it depends on different factors, including lifestyle and genetics.
+I wish that I could give you a real answer.
+But, this is different for everyone as it depends on different factors, including lifestyle and genetics.
 As a rule, it can last anything between a few months and a year.